24 Hours in Toronto

 - Toronto Italian.

 Helmed by Chef Oliver Glowig, one of Rome’s most celebrated culinary leaders, TOCA restaurant incorporates locally sourced, seasonal ingredients into its handcrafted cuisine.
-The restaurant is also home to Canada’s only cheese cave — tours are available daily at 5:30 p.m.
+The restaurant is also home to Canada’s only cheese cave — tours available upon request.

 - Local Theater.